- Economy and Jobs

 - Victims' Rights

 I’ve dedicated my life to promoting justice.
-After serving as an assistant district attorney for eight years, I was elected six times as a Harris County felony court judge.
-As a judge, I ordered creative sentences, which forced criminals to focus on how their crimes hurt their victims.
+Before coming to Congress, I spent thirty years in the Harris County Courthouse – first as a prosecutor and then as a felony court judge.
+On the bench, I ordered creative sentences, which forced criminals to focus on how their crimes hurt their victims.
 Some of my innovative sentences included ordering sex offenders to place signs on their front lawns to warn others and requiring murderers to secure a photo of their victims on the walls of their prison cells to remind them daily of their crime.

 It is the first duty of government to protect and to provide a safe environment to live and work.
-Over 20-years experience as a criminal court judge gave me insight and knowledge of the tragedies of crime victims in our community.
+Over 20+ years experience as a criminal court judge gave me insight and knowledge of the tragedies of crime victims in our community.
 Too many courts have excused criminal conduct rather than hold criminals accountable under the rule of law.
 One of my first accomplishments in Washington was founding the Congressional Victim’s Rights Caucus to advocate on behalf of victims of crime in our nation’s capital, and the first bill that I introduced was the Child Predator Act of 2005, which created a National Sex Offender Registry to track sex offenders across state lines.
 This Act was incorporated into the Child Safety Act of 2005, which was passed by the House.
+I worked hard to pass bipartisan legislation, the SAFER Act, to help end the backlog of untested, rape kits.
+SAFER was included and signed into law as part of the Violence Against Women Act, which I supported.

 - Foreign Affairs and Terrorism